coderefinery/social-coding/guide.md

 - A bit of details on free software and choosing a license.
 There are many online resources, and the biggest question is permissive vs. share-alike vs. viral.
+The cake analogy for licenses can be skipped and does not have to be discussed in detail.
+  We can consider turning that part into a blog post instead.
+  If you skip the cake examples, please do discuss the "What outcomes did we have?" slide.

 - A final act on how just licensing isn't enough.
 If you want people to use your work, you need to do more to make your work easily